Top Recent IPOs: New Investment Opportunities

-ALX filed to go public on June 26, 2020 and priced a couple weeks later on July 16, 2020.
+ALX filed to go public on June 26, 2020, and priced a couple of weeks later, on July 16, 2020.
 The offering consisted of 8.5 million shares.
 The original price range was $15 to $17.
 However, ALX stock began trading at $19 per share.
 ALX’s market cap was $730 million.

 You can look at ALX Oncology’s prospectus here.

 AlloVir is a clinical-stage cell therapy company.
 It develops T-cell therapies to treat and prevent viral diseases.
 AlloVir’s therapy aims to restore immunity in patients with T-cell deficiencies.
 Many patients with a viral disease have few if any therapy options.
 The company will enter its primary candidate into treatment trials in the fourth quarter of 2020.

 AlloVir’s financials are unique.
 In 2018, the company’s revenue was $1.1 million.
 Then in 2019, it decreased to $165,000.
 However, AlloVir’s CEO explains why in the company’s prospectus:

 All of our revenue has been derived from our grant agreement with the Cancer Research and Prevention Institute of Texas, or CPRIT.
 In November 2019, we provided CPRIT with written notice of our intent to terminate the grant, and received acknowledgement in January 2020… To date, we have not generated any revenue from product sales.
 If our development efforts for our product candidates and preclinical programs are successful and result in regulatory approval, we many generate revenue in the future from product sales.